susiteemu/startpoint/README.md

 To install `startpoint` see [Installation](#installation).

-After installing you can run it with `startpoint requests`.
-This opens a ui to add/edit/manage requests.
+After installing you can run it with `startpoint`.
+This opens a TUI app to add/edit/manage requests.
 Add your own* and run.
 Done.

 *)
 You can test e.g. with this: